Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 caption="Waffle House, but the waffles have already vanished. 🧇"
 >}}

-At least that is where this story was supposed to end.
+At least that is where this story was supposed to end ...

 ## Round 2

-[wafer.space]() was started by Tim Ansell, also know as `mithro` online.
+[wafer.space](https://wafer.space/) was started by Tim Ansell, also know as `mithro` online.
-Open source hardware design is a comparitvely tiny comunity, and we where aquiainted.
+The open source silicon community is actually an tiny community, so we where acquainted.

-So while I was wrapping up this article, amused with my own typos, I had him a small message.
+So, while I was wrapping up this article, amused with my own typos, I had him a small message.

 And that is where he dropped the bombshell:

 {{< figure
     src="discord0.png"
     caption="So you are telling me there is a chance ?"
 >}}

-Rember Maslow's pyramid from a few paragraphs back?
+Recall Maslow's pyramid from a few paragraphs back?
 Well scrap that, it's not applicable when we are talking about the possibility of **FREE AREA**.

 Now there is just one problem: we are not talking about just a single macro but doing a full chip here.
-Plus, I need to scale things up to actually make good use of the aditional silicon and pins and I have nothing ready to that effect.
+Plus, I need to scale things up to actually make good use of the additional silicon and pins and I have nothing started to that effect.

 Also, tapeout is in 4 days ...

 Welcome to round 2!